-To carry out its mission, HRI works closely with the broad range of human rights faculty and staff experts at the Law Center as well as leaders in the global human rights movement, and manages programs and projects to generate and advance the research, writing, and advocacy work of students, alumni, and faculty.
+HRI works closely with the broad range of human rights faculty and staff experts at the Law Center, as well as leaders in the global human rights movement.
+The Institute manages programs and projects to generate and advance the research, writing, and advocacy work of students, alumni, and faculty.

 Professor Massimino has a distinguished record of human rights advocacy.
 During her decade at the helm of Human Rights First, The Hill consistently named her one of the most effective public advocates in the country.
 Professor Massimino served as Georgetown's Robert F. Drinan, S.J., Chair in Human Rights from 2019 to 2021.

 Ms. Liu has taught international human rights law at Georgetown Law since 2018, when she became the Supervising Attorney & Teaching Fellow in the International Women’s Human Rights Clinic.
 Her research areas include women’s and girls’ rights to equality and non-discrimination in all spheres of life.
 Ms. Liu has worked closely with current and prospective law students who are interested in human rights and public interest lawyering.

 Before coming to HRI, Olivia was the Communications and Operations Manager at Jubilee USA Network, a nonprofit organization focused on building a more just economy.
 She fostered key organizational partnerships and spoke at a rally for international COVID-19 vaccine distribution.
 Ms. Engling served as Student Director of Community Kitchen, an initiative that served 1,100 meals annually by rescuing excess food on campus, and has created and implemented communications campaigns on the local, state, and national level.